agrover/froyo/FORMAT.md

 First, the JSON metadata is written to either MDAA or MDAB, as determined above, in both zones.

-Second, the chosen MDA's timestamp, serial, length, and CRC fields are
+Second, the chosen MDA's timestamp, nanosecond, length, and CRC fields are updated: timestamp gets the UNIX timestamp.
+Nanoseconds is the current nanoseconds within the second.
-updated: timestamp gets the UNIX timestamp.
-If the other MDA has the same timestamp, serial is one more than the other MDA's serial.
-Otherwise serial is zero.
 Length is set to the length of the metadata, and the CRC32 is calculated on the data up to that length.

+(Note: The same timestamp, nanosecond, length, and CRC MDA values must be used when writing the same metadata to all blockdevs in a froyodev.
+Other fields within the sig block may vary, as may which MDA slot is being updated, if not all blockdevs were added at the same time.)

 Third, the sig block's CRC32 is calculated.